bibanon/bibanon/Bibanon/Editing.md

 (TODO: There is no way to upload files through Gollum's web interface, so we will need to [[make a mod|Upload Files]] to do so.
 I'm guessing extension and size restrictions like with ikiwiki...)

 You'll need to clone the whole wiki with [[Git]] first.
-Then, put your images in any directory
+Then, put your files in any directory.
+Finally, link to it the pages where it's needed, and if it's an image, it will be displayed.

+See [[File Links|Gollum Markdup#File Links]] for more information about linking to files.